Javagedes/mu_common_github/Readme.md

 ## Pipeline broken, out of sync?

-This typically happens when someone makes an edit to a file in the .github/ directory from within a different repository then this one. to remedy this situation, you will need to:
+This typically happens when someone merged the PR via a squash or makes an edit to a file in the .github/ directory from within a different repository then this one. to remedy this situation, you will need to:

 1. Make a branch in the offending repo
 2. delete the .github/ folder